PremiereGlobal/vault-admin/README.md

 ## Installation

-This tool can be used via Docker or the CLI.
+This utility can be used via Docker or the CLI.

 ### CLI
 Download and extract the latest binary for your OS on the [releases page](https://github.com/ReadyTalk/vault-admin/releases)